 at Arrowmont School of Arts and Crafts

-Arrowmont is pleased to announce the inauguration of the Appalachian Craft and Culture Fellowship.
-The Fellowship provides a three-month residency at Arrowmont to an Appalachian craftsperson or culture bearer, beginning in 2019.
+Arrowmont inaugurated the Appalachian Craft and Culture Fellowship in 2019.
+The Fellowship provides a three-month residency at Arrowmont to an Appalachian craftsperson or culture bearer.

 Fellows will present at least one public lecture or craft demonstration and mount a small exhibition (two-weeks) of their work.
 Arrowmont will host an opening or closing reception.